 Pricing: Starts at $34.99/month.

 Limitations: More of a product research tool than a monitoring platform.
 Limited to supported marketplaces.
-Does not provide real-time change alerts like dedicated monitoring tools.
+Does not provide change alerts like dedicated monitoring tools.

 You Are a Small Online Seller